zhengcao/madlib/README.md

     - You will need to pass not only the input's value but also information about _which_ input has changed through this event handler.
 1. Modify `App.js` to only render the `Story` component once the form has been submitted.

+#### Tips
+The form component needs to be generic enough to support all of the different MadLibs from our data file.
+This can be challenging to get right when you haven't had a chance to interact with the data being used.

+For this reason we suggest that you try first implementing the form with a single word from the first MadLib.
+Once that is working and the Story component's text is properly filled out with that single word, move on to supporting all of the words needed for the MadLib.

 ### Wave 2
 Instead of selecting a random MadLib puzzle for the user, allow the user to choose from a dropdown which puzzle they want to play.
 - Create a dropdown menu that allows a user to switch the selected MadLib to play (this should be a new component)